-The announcement does not specify who counts as one of these lucky “victims,” but based on its structure, the term appears to be a catch-all for anyone who Trump likes, and who has at some point faced some sort of legal consequences for their actions.
+The announcement only vaguely defines the scope of lucky “victims” who get to cash in, but based on the settlement’s structure, the term appears to be a catch-all for anyone whom Trump likes, and who has at some point faced some sort of legal consequences for their actions.
 It almost certainly includes the more than 1,500 January 6 insurrectionists whom Trump pardoned on his first day in office, an act he framed as necessary to “correct” for the Biden administration’s “weaponization of prosecutorial power to upend the democratic process.”
-Monday’s agreement dedicates $1.776 billion—yes, like the year the Declaration of Independence was signed—in public resources for the fund, an amount that is roughly equivalent to the annual budget of Omaha, Nebraska; the endowment of the University of Miami; and the gross domestic product of Turks and Caicos.

 By “settling” the case in this manner, Trump is attempting to leverage the federal court system to create a secret slush fund that includes zero accountability mechanisms.
 If his efforts to insulate it from judicial review and congressional oversight are successful, the next time the people who stormed the Capitol in order to murder Vice President Mike Pence decide that they don’t like the results of a presidential election, they will be able to buy their costumes at taxpayer expense.

 The other “accountability” provisions—sorry, I am back to scare quotes for a second—are similarly circular.
-The Justice Department’s press release states that the fund “may be audited,” but only at the direction of the attorney general, which is sort of like saying that the fox is authorized to test the structural integrity of the henhouse walls anytime he pleases.
-The press release also promises quarterly reports about who receives relief from the fund, and in “what form,” but not on how much money anyone gets.
-It also notes that the fund will uphold its obligation to “protect private information,” which sounds to me like a euphemism for any information that the White House would really prefer you not find out about.
+For example, the Justice Department’s press release states that the fund “may be audited,” but only at the direction of the attorney general, which is sort of like saying that the fox is authorized to test the structural integrity of the henhouse walls anytime he pleases.

 Perhaps most egregiously, a memo from Blanche asserts that once the Justice Department receives the $1.776 billion from the Treasury Department, the federal government will bear “no liability whatsoever” for any alleged “fraud or misuse of the funds” that may be perpetrated by those who receive payouts.
 The fund’s deadline for processing claims is December 1, 2028, which ensures that once the end of Trump’s presidency is within sight, none of the money he is funneling to his most loyal foot soldiers will accidentally go to anyone else.